Exotic Shorthair Cat Grooming

 Bathing

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Exotic Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to PKD and breathing issues.
+Plan Exotic Shorthairs care around a medium body size, moderate shedding, and the breed's documented predisposition toward PKD and breathing issues.

 Nail Care